xsdk-project/ATPESC2018HandsOnLessons/pages/about_your_day.md

 results in higher productivity.
 Finally, if you are not using an OSX or Linux laptop, it would be best to try to pair with someone who is.

+#### Chat Option
+We will set up a Google Hangouts Chat starting the morning of the session.
+Expect to recieve an email invite with the subject _ATPESC2018 Numerical Packages Chat_.
+We will also include a link under the Intro menu.
+We ask that you please exercise discretion and use this chat only for interactions as they pertain to today’s material and exercises.

 #### Getting Help
-* Use your red post-it note (see above)
+* If during day-time hands-on exercises, please use your red post-it note (see above)
+* Feel free to flag any of us down throughout the day.
 * You may send email to
 [Mark Miller, miller86@llnl.gov, Satish Balay,balay@mcs.anl.gov and Cameron Smith, smithc11@rpi.edu](mailto:balay@mcs.anl.gov,smithc11@rpi.edu,miller86@llnl.gov?subject=ATPESC2018%20Tech%20Support)
-* We plan to provide a chat option, which you can also find under the Intro menu.
-We ask that you please exercise discretion and use this chat only for interactions as they pertain to today’s material and exercises.